hominoids/logenv/README.md

 ## Introduction
-logenv is a Linux command-line utility for the aggregating, logging and charting of timestamped CPU core frequencies, thermal zone temperatures, ambient temperature, CPU core usage and volts, amps and watts from a Hard Kernel SmartPower2 or SmartPower3.
-It can also generate GNUplot scripts for any collected data set.
+logenv is a Linux command-line utility for the aggregating, logging and charting of timestamped CPU core frequencies, thermal zone temperatures, ambient temperature, CPU core usage and volts, amps and watts from a HardKernel SmartPower2 or SmartPower3.
+It can also generate GNUplot scripts for any collected data set and supports a UDP network stream as a singleshot or continous interval based feed.

 ![Image](./example/ocl-m2_g610-a76_1.png)